PHSAServiceOperationsCenter/PHSA-SOC/docs/source/mail_collector/alerts.rst

 * `Critical Exchange server receive alert
   <../../../admin/django_celery_beat/periodictask/?q=Raise+critical+alert+for+receive+to+exchange+servers>`_

+  This alert is using the email subscription defined at the `Exchange Servers No Receive subscription listed here
+  <../../../admin/ssl_cert_tracker/subscription/>`_

 * `Critical Exchange server send alert
   <../../../admin/django_celery_beat/periodictask/?q=Raise+critical+alert+for+send+to+exchange+servers>`_

+  This alert is using the email subscription defined at the `Exchange Servers No Send subscription listed here
+  <../../../admin/ssl_cert_tracker/subscription/>`_

 * `Critical Exchange server connection alert
   <../../../admin/django_celery_beat/periodictask/?q=Raise+critical+alert+for+connections+to+exchange+servers>`_

+  This alert is using the email subscription defined at the `Exchange Servers No Connect subscription listed here
+  <../../../admin/ssl_cert_tracker/subscription/>`_

 * `Warning Exchange server receive alert
   <../../../admin/django_celery_beat/periodictask/?q=Raise+warning+alert+for+receive+to+exchange+servers>`_

+  This alert is using the email subscription defined at the `Exchange Servers No Receive subscription listed here
+  <../../../admin/ssl_cert_tracker/subscription/>`_

 * `Warning Exchange server send alert
   <../../../admin/django_celery_beat/periodictask/?q=Raise+warning+alert+for+send+to+exchange+servers>`_

+  This alert is using the email subscription defined at the `Exchange Servers No Send subscription listed here
+  <../../../admin/ssl_cert_tracker/subscription/>`_

 * `Warning Exchange server connection alert
   <../../../admin/django_celery_beat/periodictask/?q=Raise+warning+alert+for+connections+to+exchange+servers>`_

+  This alert is using the email subscription defined at the `Exchange Servers No Connect subscription listed here
+  <../../../admin/ssl_cert_tracker/subscription/>`_

+* 'Warning Exchange server not seen alert
+  <../../../admin/django_celery_beat/periodictask/?q=Raise+warning+alert+for+any+exchange+servers>`_

+  This alert is using the email subscription defined at the `Exchange Servers Not Seen subscription listed here
+  <../../../admin/ssl_cert_tracker/subscription/>`_

+* 'Critical Exchange server not seen alert
+  <../../../admin/django_celery_beat/periodictask/?q=Raise+critical++alert+for+any+exchange+servers>`_

+  This alert is using the email subscription defined at the `Exchange Servers Not Seen subscription listed here
+  <../../../admin/ssl_cert_tracker/subscription/>`_

 The threshold for the critical alerts is configured via the dynamic preference at `Exchange Server Error After
 <../../../admin/dynamic_preferences/globalpreferencemodel/?q=server_error>`_.